thijsbrentjens/geoserver/README.md

 Geoserver for TJS
 =====================
 Geoserver TJS repository.

 The community plugin TJS will add support for Table Joining Services to Geoserver.
-Code is based on code of GeoCuba, code imported by Thijs Brentjens on request of GeoCuba.
+Code is based on code of GeoCuba/GeoMix, imported by Thijs Brentjens on request of GeoCuba/GeoMix.
 Minor changes on the Geoserver core code for the WMS and Catalog are required.

+This extension is under development.
+Please read this carefully.
+Any feedback is welcome.

 Features
 ========